 However, the Three Teachings Philosophy is its own, unique, blended philosophy that is distinct from any of the three philosophies from which it originates.

-Rastafarianism is a religion that was formed in the 1930s in Jamaica.
+Rastafarianism is an ethnic religion that was formed in the 1930s in Jamaica.
 Its founders were influenced by a number of different factors, including African culture, Marcus Garvey’s teachings about black pride and self-sufficiency, and Judaism.
 But the result was a unique new religion.

 Rastafarianism teaches that Haile Selassie I, the Emperor of Ethiopia, is the reincarnation of God, and that black people are the true Israelites.
 The religion also advocates for the use of marijuana as a sacred herb, and for a return to Africa (known as “Zion”) as the promised land.